ergonames/ergo-names-tx-monitor/README.md

 python3 main.py {transactionId}
 ```

-where {transactionId} is a the ID of a transaction on the Ergo TESTNET.
+where {transactionId} is a the ID of a transaction on the Ergo blockchain.

 ### Example